nicholasmholmes/HackKU_2023/README.md

 By utilizing `blit()` along with coordinates and images we're able to manipulate the display to fit our game's needs and show the player their own hand as well as the discard pile and the card they need to play on.
 Fun!!

  # 💖 *Thank you!* 💖
+ Though we only previewed a few parts of our project, it took these small portions in tandem with many other lines of code to finally have a working product, and we're very thankful for the chance to present our work.
  Through a lot of effort, and *a lot* of energy drinks... we were able to create our game.
 We hope it might seem as enjoyable to others as it was for us.
   This has been an amazing event, both as a fun way to connect with others and an incredible learning experience.
 Our entire team would like to thank all of the organizers & sponsors for the work they did to make HackKU 2023 happen.